MileHacker Logo

 • Vineyards in Binissalem or Pla i Llevant.

-• Organized wine tours from Palma.
+• Organized winery excursions from Palma.

 Olive Oil Production

-• Learn about traditional production methods.
+• Learn of classic production methods.

 Culinary Experiences: Beyond Just Eating